Year-End Charitable Giving: What to Know for 2025

 Consider Bunching Gifts

-If you are planning on making a charitable donation this year, it might benefit you to see if itemized deductions will push you above your standard deduction.
-If your itemized deduction will not be greater than the standard deduction, it may be good to consider the tax strategy of “bunching,” which means that you would combine multiple years’ worth of charitable contributions in one year to maximize your tax benefit.
+If you are planning on making a charitable donation before the end of this year, check to see if itemized deductions will push you above your standard deduction.
+If your itemized deduction will not be greater than the standard deduction, some advisors talk about the tax strategy of “bunching,” in which you would combine multiple years’ worth of charitable contributions in one year to maximize your tax benefit.
+Check with your advisor to see if this might be advisable for your financial situation.

-You could consider a donor-advised fund as a method of bunching.
+You could also consider a donor-advised fund as a method of bunching.
 A donor-advised fund is a separately identified investment fund or account kept for the sole purpose of supporting charitable organizations you care about.
-By contributing multiple years’ worth of giving to the account this year, you could lower your tax liability this year while continuing to make the same size of annual gifts to the charities you support.
+By contributing multiple years’ worth of giving to the account this year, you could lower your tax liability this year while continuing to make annual gifts of the same size to the charities you support.
+Again, your advisor is the best person to help you decide if this strategy is right for you.

 Contribute From Your IRA